-- Relocate to a cooler location if you have planned to do so; - Reconfigure the coolest location if you have planned to do so; - · Check in with your pre-identified heat buddy.
-If you don't have one, reach out; - Put up external window covers to block the sun if you can safely do so; - · Close your curtains and blinds; - · Ensure digital thermometers have batteries; - Make ice and prepare jugs of cool water; - Keep windows closed between 10am and 8pm.
-Open them at 8pm to allow the cooler air in, and use fans (including kitchen and bathroom exhaust fans) to move cooler air through the house.
+- Relocate to a cooler location if you have planned to do so; - Reconfigure the coolest location is you have planned to do so; - Check in with your pre-identified heat buddy.
+If you don't have one, reach out; - Put up external window covers to block the sun if you can safely do so; - Close your curtain and blinds; - Ensure digital thermometers have batteries; - Make ice and prepare jugs of cool water; - Keep windows closed between 10am and 8pm.
+Open them at 8pm to allow the cooler air in, and use fans (including kitchen and bathroom exhaust fans) to move cooler air through the house. - Discover extreme heat services provided by the city, such as the recreation centre or cooling stations.